T0biWan/Character-Sheet/README.md

-# character-sheet
+# Character Sheet

-> Interactive representation of a character sheet from a Pen & Paper-RPG
+Interactive representation of a character sheet from a *Pen & Paper-RPG*
+> Since I don't own any rights of the game and are not to thrilled about legal steps against my person, I sadly can't name it here.

+It is build with the help of [Vue.js](https://vuejs.org/) & [Bulma](https://bulma.io://bulma.io/).

-## Build Setup
+## Setup
 ``` bash
 # install dependencies
 npm install